jorgejuanp/pongGameWithProcessing/README.md

 ### 2. Parts
 #### PART I
-Develop a program with a circle bouncing against all the walls on the screen **Setup:**
+Develop a program with a circle bouncing against all the walls on the screen.
+**Setup:**
 ..*initialize Ball object
 **Draw:**